Are you as big a dog lover as we are? Are you willing to welcome a dog to your family soon enough?

 - Whether your pet is a pure or mixed-breed dog

-If the allergic reaction is too difficult to counter, you will need to seek medical help immediately!
+If it is too difficult to counter, you will need to seek medical help immediately!
 Some signs of an extreme reaction to an allergen are as follows,

 - You develop hives on the skin